The answer to “can I 1031 exchange into a REIT?” is yes and no.

 Let’s see what “Billie” did.
 Who is Billie?
 She was our first 1031 Exchange client and the reason we developed DST or Delaware Statutory Trust expertise in the first place.
-You can read about what we did for her long ago by clicking the following link 1031 Exchange to Delaware Statutory Trust (DST) Advisor.
-But let’s fast forward to November 2021, the date that Billie’s first DST went full cycle and she had to decide what to do with her proceeds.
+You can read about what we did for her long ago by clicking the 1031 Exchange to Delaware Statutory Trust (DST) Advisor link.
+But let’s fast forward to November 2021, when Billie’s first DST went full cycle, and she had to decide what to do with her proceeds.

-When the DST sponsor informed us in July of 2021 that Billie’s DST was going to be sold and that she would be receiving her original investment plus her profits in November of 2021 we had to act.
-We helped her set up a new 1031 Exchange with her Qualified Intermediary and the proceeds went there instead of directly to Billie just as you would do with any 1031 Exchange.
+When the DST sponsor informed us in July of 2021 that Billie’s DST would be sold and that she would receive her original investment plus her profits in November of 2021, we had to act.
+We helped her set up a new 1031 Exchange with her Qualified Intermediary, and the proceeds went there instead of directly to Billie, just as you would do with any 1031 Exchange.

 What next?
-As is always the case, we/she had 3 choices,
+As is always the case, we/she had three choices,

 - Receive the money, do not reinvest any of the proceeds and pay taxes on the entire amount received, or